 Trigger Warning: This piece discusses suicide and sexual assault

 March 7, 2009, Jang Ja Yeon’s body was found hanging in her home in Bundang district, Seongnam, Gyeonggi province by her sister who she had called earlier in the day to talk of “overwhelming stress.”
 Jang Ja Yeon’s career was picking up after playing high school mean girl, Sunny aka Park Seon Ja, in the wildly popular drama Boys Over Flower.
-The story of her suicide drew national and international attention when it was revealed that she may have left behind letters detailing abuse she endured.
-Though the letters were later deemed to be forged by The National Forensic Service they would set in motion an investigation that would expose the dark underbelly of the entertainment industry.
+The story of her suicide drew national and international attention when it was revealed that she may have left behind letters detailing abuse she endured, and they would set in motion an investigation that would expose the dark underbelly of the entertainment industry.

 In 2017 the #MeToo movement, originally started by Tarana Burke in 2006, rose to prominence after actress Alyssa Milano used the hashtag to call on other women to share their experience with sexual abuse after, now 84, women came forward that Hollywood producer Harvey Weinstein had sexually abused them.

 Now in 2018 the movement of women reclaiming their voice has reached Korea’s Entertainment Industry, often referred to as Hallyuwood.
 So far, a number of high profiled Korean figures have been accused of and even admitted to committing sexual assault.
 While it seems that this movement of women empowerment is still just beginning in Korea, the #MeToo movement as it juxtaposes the prosecutor’s June 5th decision to reinvestigate her case, can be seen as a form of justice, years in the making for the late actress Jang Ja Yeon.